Crusty Sourdough Bread

 FEEDING YOUR STARTER

-If you forget to feed your starter or you go on vacation, don’t worry.
-Your starter will be ok in the fridge for a few weeks without being fed.
+No worries if you forget to feed your starter, need a break, or if you have a vacation planned!
+It’ll be just fine in the fridge for a few weeks without being fed.

 KITCHEN SCALE VS CUP MEASUREMENT